Lisbon hidden gems Christ the King Statue from Doca di Alcantara

 Belém Tower

-You’ll approach Belém, where you’ll see the majestic Jerónimos Monastery and the iconic Belém Tower, one of the top 10 viewpoints in Lisbon.
-The Padrão dos Descobrimentos stands as proud reminders of Portugal’s Age of Discovery.
-Along the way, the route is lined with inviting green spaces, quaint cafés, and lively street performers, enhancing the experience.
-Whether you’re cycling or strolling, this journey not only offers breathtaking views of the river and the cityscape but also a delightful way to connect with the cultural heartbeat of Lisbon, culminating in the historic and charming district of Belém.
+In Belém, you’ll see the majestic Jerónimos Monastery and the iconic Belém Tower, one of the top 10 viewpoints in Lisbon.
+The Padrão dos Descobrimentos stands as a proud reminder of Portugal’s Age of Discovery.
+Stop at the inviting green spaces, quaint cafés, and lively street performers along the way.
 Following your bike or walk, you can hop on the train for your return trip.
+Afterwards, plan to have a drink or bite to eat at the Doca de Alcântara, at sunset.

 Lisbon hidden gems Padrão dos Descobrimentos